Excellence in Orange County Upper Eyelid Surgery (Blepharoplasty)

 Lateral view of same woman.
 Notice

-Example of 48-year-old female who needs
+Example of 48-year-old female who needed

 Lateral view of same patient.
 Notice how

-Example of 38-year-old female who complains of
+Example of 38-year-old female who complained of

 Lateral view of same woman.
 Notice

 Example of 26-year-old female six weeks before her wedding.
-She complains that her left eye (right side of picture) was lower than her left.
+She complained that her left eye (right side of picture) was lower than her left.
 Notice in the BEFORE, how the left upper eyelid touches the pupil, whereas, the left eye is wide open and bright.
 Also notice difference in eyelid height.
 After shows both lids at the same level and similar eyelid height.